 Benefits of partial circumcision

 The foreskin may be helpful in normal sexual function.
 Moreover, the exposed head of the penis becomes normal keratinised skin with possible reducing sensitivity.
 Medical research investigating sexual functioning for post-circumcision has reported mixed results and outcome.
 Partial circumcision retains the part of the foreskin (prepuce).
-Adult may like to keep their part of the foreskin.
+The adult may like to keep the part of the foreskin.